Peter Kelly (Scottish footballer)

-Peter Kelly (born 6 December 1956) is a Scottish former professional footballer who played as a full-back for Newcastle United FC.
-Kelly was a quick and strong defender, noted for his powerful tackling abilities despite his slight build.
+Peter Kelly (born 6 December 1956) is a Scottish former professional footballer who played as a full-back for Newcastle United.
+He was a quick and strong defender, noted for his powerful tackling abilities despite his slight build.

-An attacking full-back, Peter established a regular berth in the Newcastle team from the start of the 1978-79 season but suffered a serious cruciate ligament injury in November 1979.
+An attacking full-back, Peter established a regular berth in the Newcastle team from the start of the 1978–79 season but suffered a serious cruciate ligament injury in November 1979.